-Crescent Lunge is a great substitute for Warrior I because it offers increased spaciousness in the pelvis and lumbar spine.
+High Lunge is a great substitute for Warrior I because it offers increased spaciousness in the pelvis and lumbar spine.
 The unanchored back heel allows for more mobility in the back leg, pelvis, and spine.
 Consequently, whether you suffer from sacroiliac pain or low back pain, Crescent Lunge is a good idea.

-Keeping the back knee bent in Crescent allows for additional mobility of the pelvis while the spine is upright.
+Keeping the back knee bent in High Lunge allows for additional mobility of the pelvis while the spine is upright.
 Locking the back leg straight will lock the pelvis in place, typically in an anterior tilt.
 Remember that an anterior tilt of the pelvis can’t happen without extending or backbending the lumbar spine.
 With a locked back leg and anterior tilt of the pelvis, the range of lumbar backward bend is probably maxed out.
 It is good to avoid this in any pose.
-In my upcoming book, Embodied Posture, in “The Anatomy of Backbending” chapter, I discuss this in detail.
+In my book, Embodied Posture, in “The Anatomy of Backbending” chapter, I discuss this in detail.
 Bending the back knee releases the pelvis so the sacrum can be drawn down a bit, bringing the spine out of maximum extension and compression.
 This will be extremely helpful for minimizing low back discomfort.

 As you navigate your own practice, remember that all information is good information.
 Listen to what your teachers have to say, read the books and blogs, take it all in.
 Then TRUST that the most valuable information is that which you have filtered through your own experience.

 Feel, listen, be curious.
 Embody your pose.
 Find your alignment from within.